 Pre-cuts and scraps don't have selvage edges to help you identify the fabric grain.
 Pulling on the fabric straight of grain will tell you what you need to know!

 Grab the fabric, one side in each hand, and pull your hands apart.

 What do you feel?

-Rectangle shaped pieces: Fabric grain can make a difference.
+Rectangle shaped pieces: Use grain to make assembly easier

 For both 'Rectangle or Square' and 'Half Rectangle Triangle', QuiltSandwich gives you the choice of 'Find Best' where it chooses how to layout pieces to use the least fabric or 'Force Layout'.
 Putting the piece Length on the lengthwise grain will make it easier to assemble strip sets that lay flat.
 If you are using a die cutting, setting 'Force Layout' allows you to cut strips that will feed into the die cutter as recommended.

 Border and Bindings: Choose the grain to fit your project

 QuiltSandwich creates cutting diagrams for Horizontal, Vertical, Mitered Borders and Straight Binding.
 QuiltSandwich lets you set Binding and Borders to either Crosswise or Lengthwise grain — because sometimes you need options!

 Backing and Batting pieces are so big they'll run the length of fabric, so fabric grain is not an issue.